ShingiNangombe/KAPy/docs/tutorials/DataDownload_esgpull/Tutorial02_DataDownload.md

 ## Goal

-To familiarise yourself with how to download climate model data of interest ESGF using the `esgpull` tool.
+To familiarise yourself with how to download climate model data of interest from ESGF using the `esgpull` tool.

 ## Point of departure

 This provides a quick standardised way of downloading climate model data which can then be used in the `KAPy` for processing.
-This is part of the data preprocessing stage done in `KAPy`.
+This is part of the data pre-processing stage done for `KAPy`.

 ## Instructions
-1. The first thing you need before starting the download process using `esgpull` is to make sure that `esgpull` is well installed, and configured.
+1. The first thing you need before starting the download process using `esgpull` is to make sure that `esgpull` is well installed, and configured in your machine.
+This process is explained in `Tutorial01`.
 You also need to have setup authentification credentials for one of the ESGF nodes where the data will be sourced by the `esgpull` tool.
-This process is explained in `Tutorial01`.
+For example, you can register and get ESGF Data Access through the website https://esgf-data.dkrz.de/projects/esgf-dkrz/.
+Here, in the process of registering, you will set up your password and get an "OpenId".

 2. Before `esgpull` can be used for data search and download, check if it is set up and configured correctly.
 The following command that checks the `esgpull` version installed can be used.